Medical education in India: Admission for Foreign nationals

-Apart from non-resident Indian and person of Indian origin (NRI) quotas in different government as well as private colleges, Government of India has also allocated a number of seats for students from developing countries where facilities for medical education are either inadequate.
+Apart AIIMS non-resident Indian and person of Indian origin (NRI) quotas in different government as well as private colleges, Government of India has also allocated a number of seats for students from developing countries where facilities for medical education are either inadequate.
 The exact number and country-based allocation of these reserved seats may vary annually.

 Students seeking admission to the reserved seats are required to apply through the Indian missions abroad or through the diplomatic missions of the respective countries in India.
 The Indian Embassy or High Commission in a country will be able to provide more information on request.
 The requirement for an entrance is usually waived for such sponsored candidates.

 Its important to note that foreign nationals wishing to take seats through NRI quota should still qualify through NEET (at least for all government colleges) and seats will be allotted on merit in that quota from all the NRI candidates eligible.
 The fee structure for NRI candidates is also different.

 Undergraduate Education

 MBBS

 A medical college offers graduate degree Bachelor of Medicine and Bachelor of Surgery (MBBS).
 Only institutions offering MBBS course in its curriculum are referred to as a Medical Colleges.
 The college may teach Post Graduate as well as Paramedical courses.
 The admission to government MBBS programs is highly competitive.

 The MBBS course starts with the basic pre and para-clinical subjects such as biochemistry, physiology, anatomy, microbiology, pathology and pharmacology.
-The students simultaneously obtain hands-on training in the wards and out-patient departments, where they interact with real patients for five long years.
+The students simultaneously obtain hands-on training in the wards and out-patient departments, where they interact with real patients for five years.
 The curriculum aims to inculcate standard protocols of history taking, examination, differential diagnosis and Complete patient Management.
 The student is taught to determine what investigations will be useful for a patient and what are the best treatment options.
 The curriculum also contains a thorough practical knowledge and practice of performing standard clinical procedures.
 The course also contains a 12-month-long internship, in which an intern is rotated across various specialties.
 Besides standard clinical care, one also gets a thorough experience of ward management, staff management and thorough counselling skills.

 The degree awarded is "Bachelor of Medicine and Bachelor of Surgery".
 The minimum requirements for the MBBS course are 50% marks in physics, chemistry, biology and English in the '10+2' examinations.
 For reserved category students the requirement is 40%.
 MBBS admissions are not centralised.
 The admission requirements differ across universities.
 Generally, students who attain higher marks in the qualifying examinations and in the Medical Entrance examinations conducted by various agencies are accepted onto the MBBS course.